-When the bus comes to a halt, brace yourself against the badgering from all the taxi drivers and hawkers.
-If you say no thank you in Burmese, they will usually leave you alone and go onto the next victim.
+When the bus arrives at Mandalay, brace yourself against the badgering from a herd of taxi drivers and hawkers.
+If you say no thank you in Burmese, they will usually leave you alone, moving on to the next victim.

-Mandalay seems hotter than other cities and towns in Burma, so take loads of water; wear a hat and use sunscreen.
+For some reason, Mandalay seems hotter than other cities and towns in Burma – take loads of water on a walk, wear a hat, and use sunscreen.

 Monastery of Books

-Note: At the time of writing, Mandalay was under a military curfew from 21:00 to 05:00, so many restaurants and shops closed by 19:30 – it was hard to find food after 19:00 and the streets were dead quiet – eerie, as Mandalay’s traffic seemed busier and more congested than in Yangon!
+Note: Mandalay is currently under a military curfew from 21:00 Hrs to 05:00 Hrs.
+So, many restaurants and shops close by 19:30 Hrs.
+It’s hard to find food after 19:00 Hrs and the streets are dead quiet, and very eerie, as typically Mandalay’s traffic seems busier and more congested than in Yangon.

-As the name suggests, this place is great for cake (didn’t try the ice-cream) and coffee at reasonable prices.
-This is a chain of 4 cafes in Mandalay so you don’t need to walk far to stumble upon yet another FUDO.
+On 35th St, Corner of 74th St, Mahar Aung Myay, as the name suggests, this place is great for cake.
+Haven’t tried the ice-cream, but coffee is also served at reasonable prices.
+FUDO is a chain of 4 cafes in Mandalay, so you don’t need to walk far before you stumble upon yet another FUDO.

-- Up from the Unique Myanmar Restaurant (Corner 27 X 65 street) is a cheap restaurant (sadly, I don’t remember the name) with empty bottles hanging everywhere as decor and a thatched roof.
+Up a little way from the Unique Myanmar Restaurant (Corner 27 X 65 street) is a cheap restaurant with empty bottles hanging everywhere and a thatched roof as decor.
+Sadly, I don’t remember the name of this restaurant and not sure it had a name.
 Considering the proximity to the Palace, this restaurant is a great stop-over for local delicious food.
-If you’re lucky, you’ll hear the owner practicing his guitar whilst lounging around sheltered from the scorching heat – all adds to the ambiance!
+If you’re lucky, you’ll hear the owner practicing his guitar whilst lounging around sheltering from the scorching heat – all adds to the ambiance.